LADSoft/OrangeC/doc/general/lsdbghelper.md

 # lsdbghelper.dll

-lsdbghelper.dll is a helper dll that resides in the %ORANGE%\bin directory.
-When present, it will be used if a program crashes, to generate a stack trace.
+lsdbghelper.dll is a helper dll that resides in the `%ORANGE%\bin` directory.
+When present and in `%PATH%`, it will be used if a program crashes, to generate a stack trace.
 The stack trace will be slightly different, depending on how the program was compiled.

 We will use this program, t14.cpp, as an example: